diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 4. Archives are not supported.
 5. DCP packages are not supported.

+#### IMPORTANT NOTE

+Please refer to the **Read Me** document and any other documentation attached to the plugin from Oxagile, as they may contain more recent information.

 #### IMF Package Validator Plugin Installation

 1. There are no changes in python part and/or diskover folder.

 2. For PHP diskover-web folder:

-🔴 &nbsp;Copy the new file action from `/src/diskover/Constants.php.sample` and add **validate IMF package**.
+🔴 &nbsp;Copy the new file action from `/src/diskover/Constants.php.sample` and add file action **validate IMF package**.
 For more information on [adding a file action](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions).

 🔴 &nbsp;Copy file `imfvalidate.php` from `/public/fileactions/fileaction_samples` into `/public/fileactions`